basho/basho_docs/source/languages/en/riak/quickstart.md

 ### Build Riak

-So now you have a copy of Riak installed locally.
+You should now have a copy of Riak installed locally.
 It's time to build it.
-Do this by accessing the *riak* directory and running `make all`
+Do this by accessing the `riak` directory from your install and running `make all`:

 ```bash
 cd riak-{{VERSION}}